grafana/loki/docs/sources/operations/storage/boltdb-shipper.md

 To avoid keeping downloaded index files forever there is a ttl for them which defaults to 24 hours, which means if index files for a period are not used for 24 hours they would be removed from cache location. ttl can be configured using `cache_ttl` config.

-*NOTE: For better read performance and to avoid using node disk it is recommended to run Queriers as statefulset(when using k8s) with persistent storage for downloading and querying index files.*
+**Note:** For better read performance and to avoid using node disk it is recommended to run Queriers as statefulset(when using k8s) with persistent storage for downloading and querying index files.

 ### Write Deduplication disabled